Rarible (RARI) Price Hits $1.20 on Exchanges

-Rarible (RARI) traded down 1% against the US dollar during the 24 hour period ending at 21:00 PM Eastern on May 27th.
-One Rarible token can now be purchased for about $1.20 or 0.00004426 BTC on popular exchanges.
-Rarible has a total market capitalization of $17.32 million and approximately $233,576.25 worth of Rarible was traded on exchanges in the last day.
-In the last seven days, Rarible has traded down 6.3% against the US dollar.
+Rarible (RARI) traded up 3% against the dollar during the 1-day period ending at 13:00 PM Eastern on May 28th.
+One Rarible token can currently be purchased for approximately $1.20 or 0.00004420 BTC on major cryptocurrency exchanges.
+Rarible has a total market capitalization of $17.40 million and $207,797.57 worth of Rarible was traded on exchanges in the last day.
+During the last week, Rarible has traded down 5.9% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.